 Change happens when a force wills it so.
 In this case, the force was Joseph Ficalora.
 He grew up in the then crime-ridden Bushwick neighborhood and wanted to positively change the look and feel of the area.
 And, in the process, free himself from the painful memories over losing both his parents in the neighborhood, too.
 In particular, he wanted to stop random graffiti taggers from haphazardly marking up buildings.

-In 2012, he founded The Bushwick Collective, a street art exhibition.
+In 2012, he founded The Bushwick Collective, a street art gallery in new york.
+(Brooklyn, New York that is!)
 He began by reaching out to street artists all over the world promising them a wall in exchange for their mural.
 Turns out, the factories and abandoned industrial spaces lining the neighborhood’s streets proved to be the perfect place for a public art collective.

-The Bushwick Collective displays murals from a variety of artists all over the world in an evolving display of street art.
+The Bushwick Collective displays murals from the most famous graffiti and street artists from all over the world in an evolving display of street art.
 Murals stay up for a year before they’re changed.

 Looks amazing!
 But, I only have a few days in NYC. 🙁